 Infrared wavelengths are the invisible part of the sun’s light spectrum, experienced as heat.
 This heat provides many of the health benefits of natural sunlight without any of the dangerous effects of overexposure to solar radiation.

 Alternately, steam saunas, or traditional hot saunas have a heat source in the sauna space that raises the temperature of the air around you.
-I always enjoy this experience and the sweating has benefits to our body.
+I always enjoy this experience and the sweating has benefits to our body as well.

 But being able to have them both – a heat source (sans steam) and the infrared light spectrum together was what seemed the most powerful – and enjoyable – combination, which is why I got the sauna I have.